OpenCHAMI/openchami.org/content/docs/guides/fabrica_migration.md

 The migration has these phases:

-1. Inventory the running deployment.
+1. Inventory the current deployment.
 2. Export logical BSS and cloud-init data.
 3. Stop OpenCHAMI and make physical backups.
 4. Convert the exported resources.